Want healthy meals your kids will love?

 Instructions

-• While bread is rising the second time around, peel and cube potatoes.
+• Peel and cube potatoes.
 Add to a large pot of water and bring to a boil.
-Boil potatoes until just underdone; about 15-20 minutes.
-While potatoes are cooking, cook bacon if necessary; cool, crumble, and set aside.
-Drain potatoes and reserve 2-4 cups of the water you boiled them in.
-Set drained potatoes and reserved water aside separately.
+Boil potatoes until just underdone; about 10-15 minutes.
+While potatoes are cooking, cook bacon; cool, crumble, and set aside.
+Drain potatoes and set aside.

 Nutrition